-- Only visit the museum with members of your household or social circle.
+- Only visit the museum with members of your household.

 - Masks are required inside the museum including the lobby, exhibition spaces, and washrooms.

-- Maintain two meters of distance from others outside your household or social circle.
+- Maintain two meters of distance from others outside your household.

 - If you or a member of your group is not feeling well, cancel your visit by calling 613-580-9638 or emailing email@example.com.